GSDrive: Reinforcing Driving Policies by Multi-mode Future Trajectory Probing with 3D Gaussian Splatting Environment: CONCLUSIONS

 \subsection{Qualitative Results}

-In Fig. \ref{fig:vis}, we show the multi-view qualitative comparisons between our GSDrive and RAD in the closed-loop test sequences.
-In scenarios of yielding while avoiding out-of-distribution obstacles, our GSDrive demonstrates superior closed-loop performance.
+In Fig. \ref{fig:vis}, we show the multi-view qualitative comparisons between our GSDrive and RAD in the closed-loop test sequences, where we mark the same objects with red rectangles to illustrate the differences in the executed actions.
+In the scenarios of straight yielding while avoiding out-of-distribution obstacles, our GSDrive maintains a safe distance from both agent vehicles and obstacles amid the pursuit of its forward driving goal.